-- (a) the plan will achieve, or is capable of achieving within a reasonable time, - (i) a 75% recovery rate or another recovery rate established by the director, - (A) for each subcategory listed in section 4 of Schedule 1 for the beverage container product category, and - (B) for each product category covered by the plan, other than the beverage container product category, if required by the director. - (ii) any performance requirements or targets established by the director. - (iii) any performance requirements or targets in the plan. - (c) the plan adequately provides for: - (i) the producer collecting and paying the costs of collecting and managing products within the product category covered by the plan, whether the products are currently or previously sold, offered for sale or distributed in British Columbia. - (ii) with respect to the solvent and flammable liquids, pesticide, gasoline and pharmaceutical product categories, - (A) the collection of residuals and containers that are or were in direct contact with a residual, and - (B) the management of residuals and containers collected. - (iii) reasonable and free consumer access to collection facilities. - (v) assessing the performance of the producer's product stewardship program.
+• (a) the plan will achieve, or is capable of achieving within a reasonable time, (i) a 75% recovery rate or another recovery rate established by the director, (A) for each subcategory listed in section 4 of Schedule 1 for the beverage container product category, and (B) for each product category covered by the plan, other than the beverage container product category, if required by the director. (ii) any performance requirements or targets established by the director. (iii) any performance requirements or targets in the plan. • (c) the plan adequately provides for: (i) the producer collecting and paying the costs of collecting and managing products within the product category covered by the plan, whether the products are currently or previously sold, offered for sale or distributed in British Columbia. (iii) reasonable and free consumer access to collection facilities. (v) assessing the performance of the producer's extended producer responsibility program.

 Since commencing operation in August of 2007, the Program has established a comprehensive network of collection locations where the public can conveniently drop off their electronics for responsible recycling.
 There is no cost to the public for drop-off of program material.
-This network currently consists of a group of Return-ItTM Depots operated by Encorp Pacific, local government locations, not-for profit organizations and other locations.
+This network currently consists of a group of Return-It[TM] Depots operated by Encorp Pacific, local government locations, not-for profit organizations and other locations.